Chasing buyback rates while ignoring winter peak prices is how good solar savings quietly disappear.

 Sometimes their overall pricing stacks up nicely.
 And sometimes it really doesn’t.

 That would be fine...
 If your solar and battery could actually cover your winter evening usage.
 But most solar systems can't.
+So consumers are left buying peak power at 50c per kWh, when they could be paying 35c per kWh.

 When peak pricing doesn’t matter